yujhenchen/socket-react-fullstack-monorepo/README.md

   }, []);
 ```

 #### Root cause
-???
+TBC

 #### Solution
-???
+TBC

-## How to handle disconnect event and broadcast to all clients (including the one that is going to disconnect)
+### How to: Handle disconnect event and broadcast to all clients (including the one that is going to disconnect)
 When monitoring and handling the `disconnect` event as below in the function `handleDisconnect`, `io.emit("receive_online_people_count", count);` fails on emit event to all clients.
 Because the current user has disconnected.
 ```
 const handleDisconnect = (socket: SocketType) => () => {